Knowledge Hub

 Trade mark renewals

 Trade marks can be very valuable to your business.
-They identify and protect the distinguishing features of your business from your competitors.
-A trade mark can be a competitive advantage in the marketplace, and protects your business against potential infringement.
+They identify and protect the distinguishing features of your business from those of your competitors.
+A trade mark can be a competitive advantage in the marketplace, protects your business against potential infringement.
 You can apply for a national trade mark, a European trade mark or an international trade mark, depending on where you are seeking protection.
 This will largely depend on where you plan to conduct business.

 Renewing your trade mark is one of the most important steps you can take if you want to avoid cancellation.
-A qualified trade mark solicitor can help you with trade mark management in the long-term, and can facilitate the renewal process of your mark, allowing you to continue to enjoy its protection.
+A qualified trade mark solicitor can help you with trade mark management in the long term and can facilitate the renewal process of your mark, allowing you to continue to enjoy its protection.

 How often must a trade mark be renewed?